hoehrmann/demo-parselov/README.md

 instances of `element` in the graph because the top-level element is different from descendants of it because one has to go over `content` prior to visiting a descendant element.
-The vertices `371`, `372`, represent an ambiguity in the XML grammar, they represent `CharData` non-terminals.
-Same for vertex `365`.
+The vertices `371`, `372`, and `365` represent an ambiguity in the XML grammar.
 The corresponding rule is

 ```
 content ::= CharData?